Sallisaw High School: Curriculum

 In addition to providing typical academic courses in English, mathematics and science, Sallisaw High School offers an Oklahoma social studies course as required by Oklahoma state law.

 All Oklahoma high schools must provide a physical education course designed to provide a minimum of 150 minutes of physical education per week, unless provided an exemption by the Oklahoma State Department of Education due to undue hardship.

 Extracurricular activities

 The Sallisaw High School Band has received numerous distinctions, including Sweepstakes awards.
 In recent years, the band has placed in 3A, 4A and 5A competitions held in Jenks, Oklahoma, Tulsa, Oklahoma and Stillwater, Oklahoma.

 On March 1, 2013, the Sallisaw High School Symphonic Band participated in the Oklahoma Secondary School Activities Association Regional Concert Band Assessment in Tahlequah, Oklahoma and received an "Excellent" rating for their stage performance and a "Superior" rating for their sight reading.

 In 2015, 2016, and 2017, the band placed first at the Oolagah Talala Marching Band Invitational.
 In 2016 and 2017, they placed first at Pryor Band Day.
 They placed third at Bixby Tournament of Bands in 2017, and also, in 2016, were state finalists in 4A and 5A competition, and were class 4A state champions.

+Since then, the band has had three more state championships in a row.
+These championships were won in the years 2021, 2022, and 2023.